U.S. consumer bureau proposes scrutiny of non-bank auto lenders

 Congress created the consumer bureau as part of the 2010 Dodd-Frank law and charged it with scrutinizing mortgages, credit cards and other consumer financial products.

 The law also allows the CFPB to identify large participants in other markets to bring under its oversight.
-Consumer regulators already supervise big debt collectors and money transfer firms.
+Consumer regulators already supervise big debt collectors, consumer reporting agencies, student loan servicers and money transfer firms.

 Car loans are the third-largest category of household debt, the CFPB said.
-As mortgage lending standards tightened after the financial crisis, consumer advocates and bank regulators warned that auto loans had become the new risky frontier.
+As mortgage lending standards were tightened after the 2007-2009 financial crisis, consumer advocates and bank regulators warned that auto loans to subprime borrowers had become the new risky frontier.

-The Consumer Bankers Association said it was fair to apply the same scrutiny to non-bank lenders as to banks.
-“This is good for consumers as they should expect to receive the same fair treatment at any lender they go to,” the group said in a statement.
+General Motors Co’s auto finance unit disclosed in August that the U.S. Department of Justice is investigating subprime loans it made and securitized since 2007.

-Concerns about auto lenders include making sure that borrowers understand the terms of loans and that lenders do not use illegal debt collection tactics such as repossessing cars while borrowers are current on their loans.
+Concerns about auto lenders include making sure that borrowers understand the terms of loans, that lenders accurately report consumers’ information to credit bureaus and that they do not use illegal debt collection tactics such as repossessing cars while borrowers are current on their loans.

 The CFPB also released a report on Wednesday detailing problems with discriminatory lending it found at banks that make auto loans.
 Supervisory actions against those banks led to about $56 million being returned to harmed borrowers, the bureau said.

-The National Automobile Dealers Association and National Association of Minority Automobile Dealers said in a joint statement that the CFPB should provide more information about how it measures disparities, saying there are “legitimate, market-based reasons” for differences in interest rates.

-Last year, Ally Financial, GM’s former financing arm, agreed to pay $98 million in fines and compensation to consumers to settle claims that it charged minority borrowers higher rates than it charged white customers.
+Last year, Ally Financial, GM’s former financing arm, agreed to pay $98 million in fines and compensation to consumers to settle claims that it charged minority borrowers higher rates than white customers.
+(Reporting by Emily Stephenson; Editing by Dan Grebler)